annechanchan/KubeScrape_PrometheusManifests/README.md

 # KubeScrape
-KubeScrape is XXX.
-High level overview about the project.
+KubeScrape is XXX. <High level overview about the project.>

-Please visit the below github repository to download the KubeScrape application and try our K8 visualizer for yourself!
+Please visit the below github release repository to download the KubeScrape application with one-click and try our K8 visualizer for yourself!
 Our team would love to hear your feedback and suggestions for enhancements.

 [KubeScrape](https://github.com/oslabs-beta/KubeScrape) | [![GitHub stars](https://img.shields.io/github/stars/oslabs-beta/KubeScrape?style=social&label=Star&)](https://github.com/oslabs-beta/KubeScrape/)

 ## KubeScrape_PrometheusManifests Overview
-The repository contains manifest files to help KubeScrape users deploy Prometheus (including alert rules), Node Exporter, and Kube-State-Metrics if Prometheus is not already deployed in your Kubernetes cluster.
-These configurations will help scrape metrics from the Kubernetes API.
+The repository contains manifest files to help KubeScrape users deploy Prometheus (including alert rules), node exporter, and kube-state-metrics into their Kubernetes cluster.
+Kubescrape will leverage these instances to scrape metrics from the Kubernetes API and display them in the application.

-Please note the following ports being leveragedand update them as needed in the yaml files:
+Please note the following ports being leveraged and update them as needed in the yaml files:
   - Prometheus:
     - port: 9090
     - targetPort: 9090